kisspread/notes/docs/Basic/painful_ue.md

 }
 ```

 (The reason for nesting components is to organize highly related code together.
 But in reality, it's not always perfect.
 MyCollisonBox needs to be created outside and then passed in.)

+Basically, actor components support nesting.
+But you can only execute the nested logic within the actor, not within the component.